The Emerging Trends of Multi-Label Learning: New Applications

-\subsection{Neonatal Brains}
+\subsubsection{Neonatal Brains}

 Effective and consistent segmentation of brain white matter bundles at neonatal stage plays a vital role in detecting white matter abnormalities and understanding brain development for the prediction of psychiatric disorders.
 Because of the complexity of white matter anatomy and the spatial resolution of diffusion-weighted MR imaging, multiple fiber bundles can pass through one voxel. \cite{DBLP:journals/neuroimage/RatnarajahQ14} aims to assign one or multiple anatomical labels of white matter bundles to each voxel to reflect complex white matter anatomy of the neonatal brain.
 To achieve this goal, \cite{DBLP:journals/neuroimage/RatnarajahQ14} explores the supervised multi-label learning algorithm in Riemannian diffusion tensor spaces, which considers diffusion tensors lying on the Log-Euclidean Riemannian manifold of symmetric positive definite (SPD) matrices and their corresponding vector space as feature space. \cite{DBLP:journals/neuroimage/RatnarajahQ14} demonstrates that they are able to automatically learn the number of white matter bundles at a location and provide anatomical annotation of the neonatal white matter.
-Moreover, \cite{DBLP:journals/neuroimage/RatnarajahQ14} also develops the binary mask for individual white matter bundles to facilitate tract-based statistical analysis in clinical studies.
-Finally, \cite{DBLP:journals/neuroimage/RatnarajahQ14} applies their method to automatically segment 13 white matter bundles of the neonatal brain and examine the segmentation accuracy against semi-manual labels derived from tractography.
 Recently, \cite{DBLP:journals/bspc/NoorizadehKDA19} and \cite{DBLP:journals/mta/NoorizadehKDBA20} present some weakly-supervised multi-label learning methods for neonatal brain extraction.